Last updated on .

 Where to Eat in Roldanillo

-While we usually eat a home-cooked meal prepared by Marisol’s cousins, we have been out to eat once in Roldanillo.
+While we usually eat home-cooked meals prepared by Marisol’s cousins, we’ve eaten out a few times in Roldanillo.

 L’Roma

-We found a nice outdoor spot near the main plaza, L’Roma.
-They specialize in pizzas and burgers as well as a few other fast food type dishes.
+We found a nice outdoor spot near the main plaza called L’Roma, which has since moved to a new location on the east side of town.
+They specialize in pizzas and burgers, as well as a few fast food dishes.
 I had a delicious brick oven pizza.
-Service was a little slow but the pizza was worth the wait.
+Service was a little slow, but the pizza was worth the wait.
+(Note: the photos below are from the old location.)